This is a guest post from Roger Dutta

 Depending on whether you’re backpacking or car camping, you’ll carry your meal differently.
 If car camping, you can pack your dog’s food in a resealable container to keep them from getting upset while driving to the camp.

-If you’re backpacking, you’ll need to measure out the exact amount that you need, and an extra amount if the unlikely happens.
+If you’re hiking, you’ll need to measure out the exact amount that you need, and an extra amount if the unlikely happens.
 After sealing the bag, you can make your dog carry some of the load in the dog pack if they are used to doing so.

 Before going to bed, remember to keep your dog’s food in a safe place to avoid attracting wild animals to the site.

 6. Update Pet Identification